 10 And the foundation was of costly stones, even great stones, stones of ten cubits and stones of eight cubits.
 11 And above were costly stones, after the measures of hewn stones, and cedars.
 12 And the great court around was with three rows of hewn stones and a row of cedar beams, both for the inner court of the house of the LORD and for the porch of the house.

 13 And king Solomon sent and brought Hiram out of Tyre.
 14 He was a widow's son of the tribe of Naphtali, and his father was a man of Tyre, a worker in brass.
-And he was filled with wisdom, understanding, and ingenious to work all works in brass.
+And he was filled with wisdom, understanding, and skill to work all works in brass.
 And he came to king Solomon and wrought all his work.

 15 For he cast two pillars of brass, each of eighteen cubits high, and a line of twelve cubits encompassed each of them.
 16 And he made two capitals of molten brass to set upon the tops of the pillars.
 The height of one capital was five cubits and the height of the other capital was five cubits.
 17 And there were nets of checker-work and wreaths of chain-work for the capitals which were upon the top of the pillars, seven for one capital and seven for the other capital.
 18 And he made the pillars with two rows of pomegranates around upon one net-work to cover the capitals that were upon the top.
 And he did likewise for the other capital.
 19 And the capitals that were upon the top of the pillars were of lily-work in the porch, four cubits.
 20 And the capitals upon the two pillars had pomegranates also above, over against the belly which was by the net-work.
 And the pomegranates were two hundred in rows around upon the other capital.
 21 And he set up the pillars in the porch of the temple.
 And he set up the right pillar and called its name Jachin, and he set up the left pillar and called its name Boaz.
 22 And upon the top of the pillars was lily-work.
 So the work of the pillars was finished.